 I don’t remember that always happening in England.

-In the shops, I am always being served by extremely friendly people, and not in a “I’m trying to be nice because I want to set you something” way, but just genuinely friendly.
+In the shops, I am always being served by extremely friendly people, and not in a “I’m trying to be nice because I want to sell you something” way, but just genuinely friendly.
 I’d say they’re not very big out here on high-pressure selling, but they are big on being friendly.

 And with that you have another totally unscientific and factless BobinOz comparison, this time on England versus Australia at friendliness.
 So I thought you might like something more concrete.